 The Rabbi will be delighted to host meals for you either in his home (a short walk from the synagogue) or in the community centre at the synagogue.

-If you wish to book meals for Shabbat please fill in the visitors’ form as soon as possible, and no later than the Monday before Shabbat and the Rabbi will reply to you.
+If you wish to book meals for Shabbat please fill in the visitors’ form as soon as possible, and no later than 12 noon on the Sunday before Shabbat and the Rabbi will reply to you.

 If you have not heard back within 48 hours please do also contact our admin team.

 We do greatly appreciate a donation to EHC – donations should be made using the PayPal facility below.

 For meals in the community centre we would respectfully ask for a minimum donation of £30 per person per meal or £50 per person for a combined package of Friday night dinner and Shabbat lunch.

 When using the PayPal link please do add some text so we know who you are and the date of your visit!